codefellows-seattle-301n6/01-mobile-first/README.md

 ## TODOs: MVP
   1. Set up the viewport and fluid media rules so content fits on mobile devices.
   1. Add a "Hamburger" menu button, that reveals the nav links when tapped on a mobile device.
-  2. Ensure the images are responsive :wink:
+  2. Ensure the images are responsive

-- [Video: Mobile Testing Tip for Your Phone] (https://www.youtube.com/watch?v=2t4E_tc8TKM)

-## Stretch Goals (*not required*):
   1. Use media queries to re-style the header and navigation on desktop-width screens.
 Nav should be tab-like links on one row.

+- [Video: Mobile Testing Tip for Your Phone] (https://www.youtube.com/watch?v=2t4E_tc8TKM)